R&D Tax Credits for Startups – What You Need to Know

 Can an LLC claim R&D credit?

-Yes, LLCs are eligible to claim R&D tax credits just like other business structures, including S Corporations and sole proprietorships.
+Yes, LLCs can claim R&D tax credits like other business structures, including S Corporations and sole proprietorships.
 The key to taking advantage of this is to ensure that the R&D activities meet the required criteria set by the IRS.

 Can my startup claim R&D tax credits if we’re not profitable yet?

-If you haven’t reached the break-even point yet, don’t worry.
+If you still need to reach the break-even point, don’t worry.
 It’s still possible to benefit from R&D tax credits.
 Unprofitable startups can receive a cash credit for eligible R&D expenses or carry forward losses to offset future profits.

 How much can my startup save with R&D tax credits?

-By claiming R&D tax credits, you can get an additional 130% of eligible R&D expenses deducted from your taxable profit, reducing your overall tax bill substantially.
+By claiming R&D tax credits, you can deduct an additional 130% of eligible R&D expenses from your taxable profit, reducing your overall tax bill substantially.

 How far back can I claim R&D tax credits?